 Suicide is a growing problem and an issue of grave concern.
-I have been through it first hand and you never think suicide can happen to you or in your family.
-Old age suicide in the elderly population is increasingly becoming a common problem.
-Forcing us to think over and over again, about the ways we can prevent it.
-According to data from the American Association of Suicidology.
-The white males aged 85 years and above are at the highest risk of committing suicide.
-The same association revealed that over 5,404 cases of suicide happen to the aging 65 years and above.
+I have been through it first hand,d and you never think suicide can happen to you or in your family.-However, old age suicide in the elderly population is increasingly becoming a common problem and forcing us to think over and over again about how we can prevent it, according to data from the American Association of Suicidology.
+White males aged 85 years and above are at the highest risk of suicide.
+The same association revealed that over 5,404 cases of suicide happen to those aged 65 years and above.

 Why is senior suicide such a problem? – The risk factors

-- Being bedridden or severely disabled
+Being bedridden or severely disabled

 This includes several mental disorders.

-- Brain function disorders
+Brain function disorders

-In order to prevent further incidence of suicide in the elderly population, it is necessary that we understand the warning signs of suicide in the elderly.
+Warning signs of suicide in the elderly to prevent further incidence of suicide in the elderly, we must understand the warning signs of suicide in the elderly.
 The following list speaks of the various warning signs of suicide in the elderly:

-- Self-neglect, in terms of personal grooming and medical care
+Self-neglect, in terms of personal grooming and medical care

 Not taking an active interest in social interaction

-- Feeling of hopelessness
+Feeling of hopelessness

-- Crying for no evident reason
+Crying for no evident reason

-- Losing weight due to loss of interest in food
+Losing weight due to loss of interest in food

-- Depressed or sad mood
+Depressed or sad mood

 Giving away personal items

-- Increased dependence on alcohol or other drugs
+Increased dependence on alcohol or other drugs

-- Talking about death
+Talking about death

 Some of the Do’s

 Keep a close watch on your elderly (if possible) and spend time with them.

 Some of the Don’ts

-- Don’t act shocked.
+Don’t act shocked.
 Being shocked is natural, but don’t let your elderly sense it.

 Preventing elderly suicide

-- Selective prevention – This type focuses on high-risk groups, which usually do not showcase any signs of suicidal intentions, but at the same time are extremely vulnerable to commit suicide.
-Such high-risk groups include those, who have experienced loss of a partner or other person, retired, elderly suffering from chronic illness or those who are highly disabled.
+Selective prevention focuses on high-risk groups, which usually do not show signs of suicidal intentions.
+Still, at the same time,e are highly vulnerable to committing suicide.
+Such high-risk groups include those, who have experienced the loss of a partner or other person, are retired, the elderly,y suffering from chronic illness,s o are highly disabled.